 We are excited to serve you again, and our students have some great menus planned for this Fall semester.
-We have attached the menu for opening day, next Thursday, October 27.
+Get ready for finger-lickin’ goodness Thursday, December 2.
 We will be open from 10:50am – 12:30pm.
 Click on me to see the menu!

 Over 2,400 JROTC Cadets, instructors and parents attended the U.S. Army JROTC Raider National Championships in Molena, Georgia over the past weekend.
 Under the leadership of instructor Robert Webb, SFC (ret), Iowa’s largest Army JROTC program earned Third Place Overall in their first outing at the annual event.
 Our Army JROTC Red Bull Battalion 3rd … Read more »

 Many of you might remember Central Campus had a swimming pool.
 As renovations continue to advance our complex for better instruction of our young adults, one of the changes includes removing the pool.
 For a couple of years, the area has been closed from use and as of last Thursday, all the bleacher material from the … Read more »

 On Wednesday, November 2 Brenda Fonseca from Kemin and Dr. Spector from DMU came to present to Central Campus Neuroanatomy students that they would be partnering to provide research opportunities in Neuroanatomy with a $20,000 grants given to DMU to sponsor students from Kacia Cain’s College Anatomy and Physiology program.
 This three-way partnership will provide invaluable experiences … Read more »